skjolber/3d-bin-container-packing/README.md

 ![Alt text](visualization/viewer/images/view.png?raw=true "Demo")

 # Customization
 The code has been structured so it is possible to extend and adapt to specialized needs.
 See `AbstractPackager` class, the `extreme-points` and `test` artifacts.

-To use the visualizer, make your unit tests write directly to a file in the project (see `VisualizationTest` example).
+To use the visualizer during development, make your unit tests write directly to a file in the project (see `VisualizationTest` example).

 # Get involved
 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.